Jessicavazm/JessicaVaz_T2A1-B/README.md

 #### Sorting Algorithms

-Sorting algorithm is the number of steps it takes to put a list in a specific order, example: smallest to largest.
+Sorting algorithm is the number of steps it takes to put a list in specific order, example: smallest to largest.
 The main goal of this algorithm is to organise data so data can be easily read and searched through.

-Examples of Sorting algorithms:
+Examples of Sorting Algorithms:

 - <b>Bubble Sort</b>: